 Kully Kekaula-Basque was born and raised in Kona.
 Having graduated from Kealakehe High School, he now attends Columbia Univ. in New York City, where he will be a sophomore this fall.
 Kully intends to major in Computer Science with a prospective track in artificial intelligence, as well as pursue computer science in graduate school.
 In his spare time, he participates in robotics organizations, and enjoys both video games and exploration.

-Establishing High-Speed Communication to the Keck 1 Dome
+Project Title: Establishing High-Speed Communication to the Keck 1 Dome

 Project Site: W. M. Keck Observatory